This easy Hoppin’ John recipe is the perfect way to try your hand at cooking soul food!

-BUT, why save it for just one day out of the entire year?
+BUT, why save this southern staple for just one day out of the entire year?

-This dish is so yummy, I’m going to keep it in my recipe circulation for us to eat more often.
+This tasty meal is so yummy, I’m going to keep it in my recipe circulation for us to eat more often.

-Terri’s family happened to come over right when it was ready to eat.
+Terri’s family came over right when it was ready to eat.